Few Cuts Meet Many Point Sets: Introduction

+Furthermore, one would like to apply this to several point sets $\P_1, \ldots, \P_\ell$, where we would like to select the smallest number of features $S$ such that for all $u \in \{-1,1\}^{\cardin{S}}$, $\cardin{\Set{p \in \P_i}{u = v_S(p)}} \leq \cardin{\P_i}/2$, for all $i = 1, \ldots, \ell$.
 A natural scenario for such an application is in the realm of big data.
-Given a big data set, it needs to be divided among different computers.
+Given a collection of (large) data sets, it needs to be divided among different computers.
 The fewer the features needed to get a split as described above, the faster one can decide where to send such a point.
-Here, we want to guarantee that each set gets reduced to at most half its size.
+Here, the required guarantee is that each set gets reduced to at most half its size.

-For the case where we require all of the points to be singletons in the induced partition of features, this can be interpreted as a non-linear dimension reduction of the input set into a hypercube, where the dimension of the hypercube is as small as possible.
-This work is also a natural extension of the aforementioned application, in which one would like to separate all pairs of points by a minimal number of hyperplanes, see \cite{hj-spl-18}.
+For the case where all the points have to be singletons in the induced partition of features, this can be interpreted as a non-linear dimension reduction of the input set into a hypercube, where the dimension of the hypercube is as small as possible.
+Indeed, once we picked a set $s$ of hyperplanes, $h_1, \ldots, h_s$, each one them has an associated sign function $f_i(\pA) \in \{0, 1\}$, where a point $\pA$ (not lying on any of the planes) has $f_i(\pa) = 1$ if $\pA$ is on one side of $h_i$, and $0$ if $\pA$ is on the other size.
+This naturally defines an embedding of $\P$ to the hypercube $\{0,1\}^s$, as for all $ \pA \in \P$, we have $F(\pA) = \bigl(f_1(\pA), \ldots, f_s(\pA) \bigr) \in \{0,1\}^s$.